dami-gupta-git/tumor_board_v2/README.md

 # TumorBoardLite

+A research-centric tool for LLM-augmented cancer variant actionability assessment.
+***

 TumorBoardLite aggregates evidence from genomic databases to classify individual cancer variants using AMP/ASCO/CAP tiers.
 It is a research‑only variant‑centric tool, not an FDA‑cleared clinical decision support system or medical device, and must not be used for direct patient care.[2]